 On Your Resume

-Handling an employment gap can be a bit awkward when it comes to resumes.
-Thankfully there are a few easy ways to properly describe your resume gap in writing that won’t necessarily make you an unattractive candidate to employers.
+Handling an employment gap on your resume can be a bit awkward.
+Thankfully, there are a few easy ways to properly describe your resume gap in writing that won’t necessarily make you an unattractive candidate to employers.

 Cover Letter